marvokdolor/learning/README.md

 # learning
-Holds products from my Mozilla Development Network Tutorials which I'm using to teach me the basics.
+Holds products from my Mozilla Development Network Tutorials, eloquent JavaScript, and othe sources which I'm using to teach me the basics.